List of Hollows in Bleach: Cien Granz

 Arrancar 100 Cien Granz (シエンㆍグランツ, Shien Gurantsu), the number tattooed on his eye, is an Arrancar that appears in the light novels as the main antagonist of the side story "Spirits Are Forever With You".
 He was created by an Arrancar medic named Roka Paramia as a clone of Szayelaporro Granz prior to him purging Ilfort Grantz's essence from his body, making Cien more violent in personality.
 He is also an "Espada Number 0", the "10" of his tattoo flakes off through his Resurrección.
-Cien sought to absorb all trace remains of Syazelaporo and extract revenge on the Soul Society.
+Cien sought to absorb all trace remains of Syazelaporo and exact revenge on the Soul Society.

 Like Syazelaporo, he uses the Zanpakutō Fornicarás (Forunikarasu) and possesses all of Syazelaporo's abilities.
 When released and possessing butterfly-like wings, his full reiatsu is unleashed to the point of being nearly unstoppable in battle.